pgEspiritu/100DaysDevOpsChallenge/Task-79.md

 ```bash
 cat > .ssh/authorized_keys
 ```
 press enter then paste the public key.
-(In the image it shows .ssh/authorized_key -> this is wrong)
 > It will allow jenkins server to connect to natasha via ssh without prompting a password.

+> no sample image available.
+Make sure to follow the steps

 ---